CP1404/Practicals/prac_09/README.md

 -   Write code to sort these files into subdirectories for each extension.

+-   **Note:** The provided files are samples.
+Your solutions must be able to work for any files with any extensions.
+    Do not hard-code any file names or extensions.

 ## Version 1

+Do this first version in **sort_files_1.py**.

 Use **`os.mkdir()`** to create a directory with for each new extension that your program finds and use **`shutil.move()`** to move files into